Azure/azure-rest-api-specs/documentation/ci-fix.md

 npm install

 # Compile TypeScript.
 Compilation will fail, this is expected.
 But it will compile 'scripts/prettier-swagger-plugin', which is what we need.
+# Note: this has to be run from `main` branch.
+If you are working on a different branch, temporarily switch to `main` to run it.
 npx tsc

 # As of 6/2/2023, the prettier version should be 2.1.2 (this is coming from openapi-alps repo)